NikolaiBorisov/PlanYourDay/README.md

 # PlanYourDay
-Before you first run the App, please install the following Pods: pod 'RealmSwift' pod 'FSCalendar' pod 'SwiftyJSON'
+Before you first run the App, please install the following Pods: pod 'RealmSwift', pod 'FSCalendar', pod 'SwiftyJSON'.
+SwiftLint also should be installed!